Skip to Main Content

 For a more detailed look at your H-index, you can view an h-graph by clicking on the link on your Author Details page.
 This will bring you to a page containing not just a graph, but a way to analyze documents by date range, view co-authors and other document data, and see the total number of citations for all publications.

 To view all your publications, follow steps 1-4 in the second box, How to Calculate your Personal Impact Factor.
-Click on All and View Citation Overview to generate a list of results that will allow you to select individual documents.
+Click on All and the "Citation overview" link to generate a list of results.

 Review the results carefully to make sure all the results listed are your publications.
-If there are a few errant results, select them individually and click Remove.
-This will also recalculate your H-index, which can be viewed at the top right of the screenNote: If you do not see one or more of your publications, please contact the library for assistance.
+Note: If you do not see one or more of your publications, please contact the library for assistance.